TURF optimization

 Introduction

-TURF, which stands for "Total Unduplicated Reach and Frequency," is an optimization method used to identify a subset (Portfolio) of items that "reaches" the maximum number of respondents possible.
+TURF, which stands for "Total Unduplicated Reach and Frequency," is an optimization method that identifies a subset (portfolio) of items that maximize the number of respondents reached.

-This approach enables businesses to uncover market preferences that enhance reach and profitability effectively.
+This approach helps businesses to identify market preferences that improve both reach and profitability.

 Portfolios

-Portfolios are groupings (sets) of items which TURF is asked to optimize for maximizing reach.
+Portfolios are collections of items optimized by TURF to maximize reach.

 Image of the Portfolios input in the user interface.